One-size-fits-all fits no one

 If there is already this much variation even within PIPD, it should not be surprising that generic AI tools and legal tech built for other markets often miss the mark.

 Tools like ChatGPT and Gemini can be useful, but they are generic by design.
-Overseas legal tech products may be impressive, but they are often built around different legal workflows, different client expectations, and different market realities.
+Overseas legal tech products may be impressive, but they are often built around different legal workflows, client expectations, and market realities.

 Neither is the same thing as software built for a specific area of practice, in a specific jurisdiction, with the actual workflow of a Singapore firm in mind.